 He also represented a client at arbitration before the Financial Industry Regulatory Authority (FINRA).

-Prior to joining Morgan Lewis, Mike was an associate at a boutique Houston law firm, where he focused on labor and employment matters.
-While in law school he interned for Judge David Hittner at the US District Court for the Southern District of Texas, and Justice Jane Bland of the Texas First Court of Appeals.
+While in law school, Mike interned for Judge David Hittner at the US District Court for the Southern District of Texas, and Justice Jane Bland of the Texas First Court of Appeals.

 South Texas College of Law, 2009, J.D., Summa Cum Laude